Skip to content

 Tip

-Using WithJsonSchema] is preferred over implementing __get_pydantic_json_schema__ for custom types, as it's more simple and less error-prone.
+Using WithJsonSchema is preferred over implementing __get_pydantic_json_schema__ for custom types, as it's more simple and less error-prone.

 The WithJsonSchema annotation can be used to override the generated (base) JSON schema for a given type without the need to implement __get_pydantic_core_schema__ or __get_pydantic_json_schema__ on the type itself.
+Note that this overrides the whole JSON Schema generation process for the field (in the following example, the 'type' also needs to be provided).

 import json